 where is the collection of Cauchy filters that defines the structure of the Cauchy space.

 All of the above are in fact special cases of this.

-A net is a generalisation of a sequence; the definitions above serve to define a Cauchy net without any change, other than allowing to be a net.
-This is fundamental to the concept of Cauchy space; instead of defining Cauchy nets in terms of Cauchy filters as above, we may equally well define a Cauchy filter to be a proper filter whose canonical net is Cauchy.
+A net is a generalization of a sequence; the definitions above serve to define a Cauchy net without any change, other than allowing to be a net.
+This is precisely the structure of a Cauchy space; instead of defining Cauchy nets in terms of Cauchy filters as above, we may equally well define a Cauchy filter to be a proper filter whose canonical net? is Cauchy.

 Note that in a complete space, every Cauchy net has a limit, not just every Cauchy sequence.
-However, a space in which every Cauchy sequence converges is called sequentially complete.
-Note that a metric space (or even a Lawvere metric space) is complete if and only if it is sequentially complete (although this result is not valid in some weak foundations); in particular, the real line is complete.
+Rather, a space in which every Cauchy sequence converges is called sequentially complete.
+Note that a metric space (or even a Lawvere metric space) is in fact complete if it is sequentially complete (although this result is not valid in some weak foundations); in particular, the real line is complete.

-When Bill Lawvere idenitified Lawvere metric spaces with enriched categories over the closed monoidal poset , he identified Cauchy sequences in such spaces with certain adjunctions of bimodules, enough so that a metric space would be a Cauchy complete space if and only if every adjunction of bimodules in induces by an enriched functor.
-Generalising this condition from to an arbitrary closed monoidal category, we have the concept of Cauchy complete category.
+When Bill Lawvere idenitified Lawvere metric spaces with enriched categories over the closed monoidal poset , he identified Cauchy sequences in such spaces with certain adjunctions of bimodules, enough so that a metric space would be a Cauchy-complete space if and only if every adjunction of bimodules is induced by an enriched functor.
+Generalising this condition from to an arbitrary closed monoidal category, we have the concept of Cauchy-complete category.